9 Patio Surface Alternatives (Best Materials & Options)

 When it comes to price, several patio options are the least costly.
 These are concrete, gravel, and brick.

 1. Concrete: Concrete is highly affordable.
-Having a concrete patio will not cost much on labor.
-It is simple to install.
+Having a concrete patio will not cost much for labor and it is simple to install.

 2. Gravel: Gravel is always available, and you can even get some for free.
 The best material is pea gravel because they have a uniform size and similar shape.
 Some of them come in different colors.